 63 Pages Posted: 13 Dec 2018 Last revised: 14 Apr 2020

-We study the role of goodwill, a form of intangible assets arising from past mergers and acquisitions, on asset pricing.
-We find that goodwill-to-sales strongly and negatively predicts the cross-section of stocks returns, especially among firms with cross-industry M&A histories and firms with overconfident CEOs.
-It remains as an economically and statistically significant predictor of stock returns after adjusted by all known factors.
-Our results suggest that high goodwill-to-sales subsumes negative information on future firm value, and stock markets underreact to this information because the fair value of goodwill is unobservable and hard to evaluate.
+We study the role of goodwill, an important form of intangible assets arising from merger and acquisitions (M&As), on asset pricing.
+We find that goodwill-to-sales strongly and negatively predicts the cross-section of U.S. stock returns, especially among firms with cross-industry M&As and firms with overconfident CEOs.
+It remains an economically and statistically significant predictor of stock returns after adjustment for common factors.
+Our results suggest that goodwill-to-sales subsumes information on firm value, and stock markets underreact to this information because the fair value of goodwill is unobservable and hard to evaluate.

 Keywords: Goodwill, Return Predictability, Cash Flow, Underreaction, Market Inefficiency